just-buildsystem/justbuild/doc/concepts/built-in-rules.md

 The `"configure"` rule allows to configure a target with a given configuration.
 The field `"target"` is evaluated and the result of the evaluation must name a single target (not a list).
-The `"config"` field is evaluated and must result in a map, which is used as configuration for the given target.
+The `"config"` field is evaluated and must result in a map, which is used as configuration overlay for the given target.

-This rule uses the given configuration to overlay the current environment for evaluating the given target, and thereby performs a configuration transition.
+This rule uses the given configuration overlay to modify the current environment for evaluating the given target, and thereby performs a configuration transition.
 It forwards all results (artifacts/runfiles/provides map) of the configured target to the upper